Noita (video game): Wand building

-Another important main mechanic of Noita is the spell casting mechanic often referred to as "wand building".
-Wands are separate from spells; Wands are containers while spells are the contents, which can be altered by the player when they are in Holy Mountains (or have the tinker with wands everywhere perk).
-Wands have stats including cast delay, the time between spells exiting the wand, recharge time, which is how long before you can use the wand again after casting all spells in a wand, mana, which is a limited pool of energy that spells use, and mana recharge, how fast the mana restores itself.
+Another main mechanic of Noita is the wand and spell-casting mechanics.
+Wands are separate from spells as wands are containers while spells are the contents, which can be altered by the player when they are in Holy Mountains (or have the tinker with wands everywhere perk).
+Wands have stats including cast delay, the time between casts being performed by the wand; recharge time, which is how long before you can use the wand again after casting all spells in a wand; mana, which is a limited pool of energy that spells use; and mana recharge, how fast the mana restores itself.
 These stats influence the way the spells are cast.
-Spells can be modifiers projectiles and multicast; for example a "Spark Bolt" is a simple fast projectile, while a "Double spell" casts the two spells after it in the wand and "Ping pong path" will make a spell last longer and fly in a back and forth trajectory.
-It is worth noting that you can modify multicasts.
-Modifiers alter projectiles in various ways such as speed, trajectory, damage, and sometimes the aforementioned wand specific stats.
-There are also miscellaneous spells such as "Torch" and "Necromancy".
-This system can be very complex with many unexplained synergies and interactions, but allows the player great creativity once they have a deep understanding of it.
+Spells can be projectiles, projectile modifiers, multicasts and more.
+For example, a "Spark Bolt" is a simple fast projectile, while a "Double spell" casts the two spells after it in the wand and "Ping-pong path" will make a spell last longer and fly in a back and forth trajectory.
+These spells also include "Chainsaw", which allows the wands to have very fast spell casting by removing its cast delay entirely, although it is classed as a projectile spell.
+Modifiers alter projectiles in various ways such as speed, trajectory, damage, and sometimes the aforementioned mana recharge, cast delay and recharge time.
+There are also miscellaneous spells such as "Torch" and "Energy shield" that do not affect the other spells in the wand, but do other things like for example putting a shield around the player or making the end of your wand flame.
+This system can be very complex with many unexpected synergies and interactions allows the player great creativity once they have a deep understanding of it.

 Difficulty

 Noita has permadeath (though some things can be unlocked permanently), and is known for its particularly difficult gameplay, such as enemies that can easily kill the player in a single hit even in the early game; causing the players to coin the term "Noita'd" for deaths that players consider to be especially unfair or unpredictable.
-Many spells the player can use are also actively harmful to the player: for example, Giga Disc Projectile and Omega Disc Projectile are not only larger versions of the already dangerous Disc Projectile spell, but both will actively fly toward the player while destroying (in the case of the Omega Disc Projectile) any terrain in its path, usually instantly killing the player that casts it.
+Many spells the player can use are also actively harmful to the player: for example, Giga Disc Projectile and Omega Disc Projectile are not only larger versions of the already dangerous Disc Projectile spell, but under default behaviour both will accelerate in the opposite direction they were fired (which is usually toward the player who cast them) and can even dig through terrain, often killing the player if they are not dodged.